 Despite a decade of campaigning for law reform, nothing has changed.
 In good news in August 2025, the WA government finally introduced a Bill to end discrimination and allow same sex couples and single men to enter surrogacy arrangements in Western Australia.

-The introduced the Assisted Reproductive Technology and Surrogacy Bill 2025 (the ARTS Bill) outlines a new framework for surrogacy in Western Australia:
+The Assisted Reproductive Technology and Surrogacy Act 2025 (the ARTS Act) outlines a new framework for surrogacy in Western Australia:

-1. The Reproductive Technology Council will be abolished, and will no longer need to approve a surrogacy arrangement before it proceeds.
+1. The Reproductive Technology Council was abolished, and will no longer approve a surrogacy arrangement before it proceeds.

 .